|Course Title||AS/A Level English Language and Literature|

 All students on A Level Study Programmes will participate in a week’s work experience in each year of their course.
 This work experience will be tailored as far as possible to your career aims, or provide you with the opportunity to explore possible careers if you are unsure of your future goals.

 A range of enrichment activities are available in college and the A Level Study Programme team will provide you with opportunities to do activities that contribute to your wider growth and development.
 In many cases they will support your academic studies by allowing you to explore things that are related to the subject areas that you are interested in.
-We plan a variety of cultural visits related to the course, including the opportunity to visit New York City in the second year.
+We plan a variety of cultural visits related to the course.
 Guest speakers and lecturers may also feature.